josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🏛️_Home_Institutions/README.md

 - concerning;
 - controversial;
 - unsafe;
+- unsuitable;
 - extremist-adjacent;
-- unsuitable;
 - or high risk.

-The label travels more readily than the uncertainty.
+The label may travel more readily than the uncertainty.

-### Correction Failure

-Information may be:

-- copied;
-- shared;
-- summarised;
-- reported;
-- and converted into new assessments.

-If the original allegation is corrected, closed, or disproved, that correction may not travel to every recipient.

-The result is institutional memory without institutional accuracy.

-### Loss Of Warning Capacity
+### Warning Loss

 Institutions depend upon people willing to raise: